 A black underwire bikini?
 Chic and classic.

-More and more lavender pieces are getting added to my wardrobe on the daily, so of course, I'm eyeing this cute top.
+More and more gingham pieces are getting added to my wardrobe on the daily, so of course, I'm eyeing this cute top.

-I love this top because the cup looks like it's bigger-bust friendly, plus the thick straps will do a good job of holding everything up.
+I love this top because the thick straps will do a good job of holding everything up.

-If I dream hard enough, maybe this top will make its way into my swimsuit drawer?
+If I dream hard enough, maybe this suit will make its way into my swimsuit drawer?

-A sporty-bikini style is such a good staple to have.
-This suit, in particular, is affordable; has adjustable straps, a supportive under-the-bust band, and removable cups; and comes in an array of sizes.
+A sporty bikini style is such a good staple to have.
+This suit, in particular, is affordable, has adjustable straps, is made out of recycled material, and comes in an array of sizes.
 Need I say more?

 Okay, it's official: I honestly don't think I've ever wanted a bikini top more.